t0rakka/mango/README.md

 Sample workload: 672 MB of JPEG data in 410 individual files.
 6196 KB of RGB image data when decompressed.
 Processing time: 3.2 seconds on i7-3770K CPU running 64 bit Ubuntu 16.04
 This means data rate of of nearly 2 GB/s for raw uncompressed image data.

+Let's do a CPU upgrade.
+Intel Core i9 with 10 cores, same workload.
+1.1 seconds (5.6 GB/s).
+A single-threaded library would have improved the performance only marginally because of higher IPC and operating frequency, wasting most of the hardware investment.
+The only way to maximize throughput with code designed to be single-threaded is to decode multiple images simultaneously but this does not reduce latency which is something our design certainly does.

 The decoder can be up to three times the speed of jpeglib-turbo on "best conditions" and on worst case roughly same performance.
 What defines "best conditions" is a very simple observation: the Huffman decoding is the bottleneck; every bit has to come through the serial decompressor.
 The JPEG standard has a feature which was originally inteded for error correction: Restart Interval (RST marker).
 If a file has these markers we can find them at order of magnitude faster rate.
 When we find a marker we start a new Huffman decoder as the bitstream is literally restarted at the marker.
 This allows us to run as many times faster we have I/O bandwidth and hardware concurrency.